-PEP works closely with two ADOT committees, the Materials Product Evaluation Committee (MatPEC) and the Traffic Control Product Evaluation Committee (TCPEC).
-MatPEC is chaired by the State Materials Engineer (Assistant State Engineer, Materials Group), while TCPEC is chaired by the State Traffic Engineer (Assistant State Engineer, Traffic Group).
-Both assistant state engineers work in the ADOT Infrastructure Delivery and Operations Division (IDO.
+PEP works closely with four ADOT committees: the Bridge Product Evaluation Committee, the Materials Product Evaluation Committee, the Roadway Product Evaluation Committee, and the Traffic Product Evaluation Committee.
+Bridge is chaired by the State Standards Engineer, Materials is chaired by the State Materials Engineer (i.e., Assistant State Engineer, Materials Group), Roadway is chaired by the Roadway Standards Engineer, and Traffic is chaired by the State Traffic Engineer (i.e., Assistant State Engineer, Traffic Group).
+All four committees work within the ADOT Infrastructure Delivery and Operations Division (IDO).